alphagov/govuk-developer-docs/source/manual/google-cloud-platform-gcp.html.md

 Access to this group is granted manually once [permanent Production access](/manual/rules-for-getting-production-access.html) is approved and merged to [GOV.UK user reviewer](https://github.com/alphagov/govuk-user-reviewer) repository.

-If you should have access but don't, the Technical 2nd Line team should be able to add you to the Google Group.
+If you should have access but don't, Platform Engineering should be able to add you to the Google Group.

 ### Accessing the console